 - A. Those who are seeking admission to the MSc MMD are required to submit an application via the WU website - B. The application should be submitted before the deadline that is mentioned on the WU website. - C. Only full applications are taken into consideration.
-The application includes: - 1) A completed application form - 2) Degree certificate - 3) Transcript of academic records - 4) English language proficiency test results - 5) A statement of purpose/motivation - 6) A typed Curriculum Vitae or brief personal history - 7) Statement of Accomplishment or Verified Certificate of the MOOC: Sustainable Urban Development: Discover Advanced Metropolitan Solutions - D. With regard to Article 1.C under 2) and 3), if the prospective Master's student is unable to submit these documents because the diploma has not yet been obtained, the prospective Master's student will be conditionally admitted.
-The condition is that the prospective Master's student must still submit the diploma and the transcript of academic records at a later date, but before the deadline.
-SSC informs the prospective student of the deadline.
+The application includes: - 1) A completed application form - 2) Degree certificate - 3) Transcript of academic records - 4) English language proficiency test results - 5) A statement of purpose/motivation - 6) A typed Curriculum Vitae or brief personal history - 7) Statement of Accomplishment or Verified Certificate of the MOOC: Sustainable Urban Development: Discover Advanced Metropolitan Solutions - D. With regard to Article 1.C under 2) and 3), if the prospective Master's student is unable to submit these documents because the diploma has not yet been obtained, the application of the prospective Master's student will be conditionally processed (see also Article 4.C).